 I had no idea how our finances were keeping me up at night until I was finally able to get them under control.

-Our go to online savings account is Smarty Pig.
+Our go-to online savings account is Smarty Pig.
 I have several goals set up there that pull money out automatically from our checking every month.
-Small amounts yes, but they add up quick!
+Small amounts yes, but they add up quickly.
 Check them out and give them a try.
 Smartypig.com

 Since there is never really a way to know when an emergency is going to come up I think the best answer to this question is ASAP.
-Knowing your time frame is immediate that will ehlp you to be a bit more aggressive on your money hunt.
+Knowing your time frame is pretty much, ASAP, will help you to be a bit more aggressive on your money hunt.

 Now that we have the preliminary questions out of the way, let’s find you some money!

-How to Save Money – Finding the Cash
+How to Save Money When You’re Broke – Finding the Cash

-Like I said before when you are living paycheck to paycheck most of your household money is going to be allocated down to the penny.
-So when you are preparing to set up a new savings goal you will want to look at your budget for the month.
+Like I said before when you are living paycheck to paycheck most of your household money is probably already allocated down to the penny.
+So when you are preparing to set up a new savings goal you will want to begin by looking at your budget for the month.

-Ask yourself if there is any place at all you can cut right off the bat.
+Ask yourself if there is any place at all where you can cut right off the bat.

 If you are like me, I am sure the first place you are looking is your grocery budget.
-More often than not families tend to have quite a bit more money budgeted for food.
-And even if you do not you could still probably skim $5-$10 off that amount each month without it hurting too badly.
+More often than not, families tend to have quite a bit more money budgeted for food than they may actually need.
+And even if you do not have a generous amount budgeted, you could still probably skim $5-$10 off that amount each month without it hurting too badly.